California dairy industry: Political representation

 In 1891, the Dairymen's Union of California was founded.
 In 1893, it was renamed the California Dairy Association and dealt with distribution, quality standards and benchmarking prices.
 They lobbied the government for a State Dairy Bureau to administer laws against dairy imitations.

 In 1915, dairy farmers and processors founded the National Dairy Council when a foot-and-mouth disease outbreak threatened their image.

 In 1940, the Dairymen's Union of California was renamed the American Dairy Association, to promote U.S. milk products to consumers through advertising.
 The American Dairy Association merged with the National Dairy Council in 1970.

 In 1983, the National Dairy Promotion and Research Board was created through Congress.

-In 1995, Dairy Management Inc (DMI) was incorporated as a nonprofit corporationn by members of the National Dairy Promotion and Research Board and the United Dairy Industry Association.
+In 1995, Dairy Management Inc (DMI) was incorporated as a nonprofit corporation by members of the National Dairy Promotion and Research Board and the United Dairy Industry Association.

 In 1995, DMI created the U.S. Dairy Export Council, which promotes dairy export.